FAQs

 For further advice on international practice placements, refer to the ‘WFOT Student Guide for International Practice Placements.’

-The requirements of each member organisation can be found in the document 'WFOT Occuppational Therapy International Practice Guide'.
-The WFOT Position Statement 'Recruiting occupational therapists from international communities' also provides relevant information.
+The requirements of each member organisation can be found in the document 'WFOT Occupational Therapy International Practice Guide'.

 Online discussions, including working in another country, are available via the WFOT Occupational Therapy International Online Network (OTION).